Polybia paulista

 Polybia paulista is a species of eusocial wasp occurring in Brazil, Paraguay, and Argentina.

 The venom of P. paulista contains a peptide with potential use as a chemotherapeutic substance named Polybia-MP1.
+This peptide kills cancerous cells while leaving healthy cells intact.

 Habitat

 Polybia paulista are found in tropical areas of Argentina, Paraguay and are prevalent in Brazil, specifically São Paulo.
 Nesting and colonization tends to occur in areas where they have protection from weathering.
 There can be up to three colonies in the same location, and swarms are present periodically.
 Initial development of the nest begins with swarming or absconding in which the first comb is used to fix the nest to a substrate.
 The first comb does have the development of envelopes but no eggs are found, due to the low survival rate.
 During this period there is a large percentage of the colony on the exterior of the nest due to the lack of available space inside the nest.
 This creates a tight cluster of wasps around the nest, which limits access of the nest to predators, such as ants.
 The swarm on the exterior of the nest is no longer present around the 10 day period.
 This time can fluctuate depending on the season, warmer temperatures allow faster work rate of wasps causing quicker construction of the nest.

 There is a pause in nest construction to allow for larval emergence, this is to allocate resources towards the larval development.
-Once the larva emerge, a final comb is built around 12 days; with a final comb count of 5-6.
+Once the larva emerge, a final comb is built around 12 days; with a final comb count of 5–6.
 A colony size range throughout the development of the nest, specifically during the energizing phase there is about 4500 wasps and up to 13,000 wasps during production of males.
 Queen numbers also range throughout colony development, because P. paulista are polygenic, there is a constant recruitment of young queens.
 Therefore, numbers from 10 to 94 queens have been found in nest throughout the colony cycle.

 Social behaviours

 Polybia paulista are swarm-founding wasps which are highly social societies that are complex.
 The diverse organization of social structure creates different partitioning locations, collecting and transporting or storing resources.
-In colonies there is a division of labour which is base on age and caste differentiation; young castes have low risk in nest duties, mirage caste are involved in external nest activities such as construction and defensive against predators or parasites and older castes do high-risk duties, such as foraging.
+In colonies there is a division of labour which is based on age and caste differentiation; young castes have low risk in nest duties, mirage caste are involved in external nest activities such as construction and defensive against predators or parasites and older castes do high-risk duties, such as foraging.
 Designated workers in the colony have the tasks of nest building, foraging, brood feeding and defence of the colony.